TimeBoxed/timeboxed-backend/README.md

 ## Getting Started

-In order to run locally, create a ```.env``` file at the root level of this repo (it will be gitignored).
+In order to run locally, clone repo, and enter ```npm i``` in your terminal at the project's root level to install dependencies.
+Create a ```.env``` file at the root level of this repo (it will be gitignored).
 This file will need to look like the following (with the proper google client/secret credentials:

 ```
 NODE_ENV=development